 Ofgem’s Targeted Charging Review (TCR) has a direct impact on the way your business is charged for energy.
-Understanding this review is paramount to making the most of your business energy – helping you protect profitability and prevent electricity costs from eating into your organisation’s earnings.
+Understanding this review is paramount to making the most of your business energy.
+It can help protect profitability and prevent electricity costs from eating into your organisation’s earnings.

 Understanding TCR